egberts/egberts.github.io-src/content/articles/gentoo-install.md

-title: Gentoo OS for a QEMU guest
+title: Gentoo OS install
-date: 2022-07-22 01:38
+date: 2022-09-24 12:25
-modified: 2022-09-21 09:32
 status: published
 tags: Gentoo, gateway, musl, libmusl, Linux
 category: HOWTO
-summary: How to setup Linux OS for use within a QEMU guest
+summary: How to install Gentoo 2022
-slug: gentoo-qemu-setup
+slug: gentoo-install
 lang: en
 private: False

-How to setup the Gentoo OS from scratch ... within the QEMU VM startup.
+How to install the Gentoo OS from scratch ... for use as a home gateway.

 This would be extremely useful for a home gateway (whose requirement is not entailing MySQL database nor JavaScript-based web browsing or easily hijacked using a `LD_PRELOAD` environment variable.)